travelgateX/documentation-site/content/hotel-x/release-notes/breaking-changes.md

 {{% alert theme="info" %}}Changes history of deprecated notes previously announced{{% /alert %}}

+### 2020-02-25
+{{% release-notes-container type="d"%}}
+- Deprecated `accessCode` from `HotelCancelInput`.
+Reason: Use new bookingID instead.
+- Deprecated `language` from `HotelCancelInput`.
+Reason: Use new bookingID instead.
+- Deprecated `hotelCode` from `HotelCancelInput`.
+Reason: Use new bookingID instead.
+- Deprecated `reference` from `HotelCancelInput`.
+Reason: Use new bookingID instead.
+- Deprecated `accessCode` from `HotelCriteriaBookingInput`.
+Reason: Use new bookingID instead.
+- Deprecated `language` from `HotelCriteriaBookingInput`.
+Reason: Use new bookingID instead.
+- Deprecated `typeSearch` from `HotelCriteriaBookingInput`.
+Reason: Use new bookingID instead.
+- Deprecated `references` from `HotelCriteriaBookingInput`.
+Reason: Use new bookingID instead.
+- Deprecated `dates` from `HotelCriteriaBookingInput`.
+Reason: Use new bookingID instead.
+{{% / release-notes-container %}}
 ### Unreleased
 {{% release-notes-container type="u"%}}
 - Removal of `loadFile` from `HotelXMutation`.
 Reason: .
 Deprecated on 2018-06-06.**To be removed soon**.